Blog

 Until now, identifying what type of plastic was in a water sample required a machine called an FTIR spectrometer.
 Those cost $50,000 and up.
 The labs that have them charge $598 to $800 per sample.

-We figured out how to do it at a fraction of that cost using a fluorescent dye called Nile Red.
+We figured out how to approximate it at a fraction of that cost using a fluorescent dye called Nile Red.
 When you stain plastic particles with Nile Red and shine different wavelengths of light on them, different types of plastic glow in different ways.

 Here's the same water sample photographed under three different lights: